NrsSystems/docs/general-ops/action-plans.md

 ---
 title: Action Plans
-abstract: The Action Plans management page allows a user to add, edit, or delete an action plan, and to view the incident logs.
-Selecting the Action Plans link in the navigation pane will take you to the Action Plans management page.
+abstract: The Action Plans management pane allows a user to add, edit, or delete an action plan, and to view the incident logs.
+Selecting the Action Plans link in the navigation pane will take you to the Action Plans management pane.
 ---
 Related: [Incident Logs](incident-logs.md) \| [Contacts Management](contacts-management.md) \| [About the VapeDetect system](../vape-detect/about-vapedetect.md) \| [VapeDetect Management](../vape-detect/vapedetect-management.md)